google/snappy-start/README.md

 ./out/restore
 ```

-Currently, the program being snapshotted must do `raise(SIGUSR1)` to
+The program will be snapshotted when it first calls an unhandled
-indicate when it has finished starting up and wants to be snapshotted.
+syscall, such as `getpid()`.

 Currently, the snapshot data is written to hard-coded files `out_info`
 (containing register state and a list of memory mappings) and `out_pages`